strimzi/test-container/README.md

 Since the Docker image is a simple encapsulation of Kafka binaries, you can spin up a Kafka container rapidly.
 Therefore, it is a suitable candidate for the unit or integration testing.
 If you need something more complex, there is a multi-node Kafka cluster implementation with only infrastructure limitations.
-The most important classes are described here:
+The main classes are:
-- `StrimziKafkaContainer` is a single-node instance of Kafka using the image from quay.io/strimzi-test-container/test-container with the given version.

-  Additional configuration for Kafka brokers can be injected through methods such as withKafkaConfigurationMap.
-  This container is a good fit for integration testing, but for more comprehensive testing, we suggest using StrimziKafkaCluster.

-- `StrimziKafkaCluster` is a multi-node instance of Kafka nodes (i.e, combined-roles) and  using the latest image from quay.io/strimzi-test-container/test-container with the given version.
+- `StrimziKafkaCluster` is a Kafka cluster using the image from quay.io/strimzi-test-container/test-container with the given version.
+  It supports both single-node and multi-node configurations with combined or dedicated controller/broker roles.
   It's a perfect fit for integration or system testing.
   Additional configuration for Kafka brokers can be passed using the builder pattern.

-In summary, you can use `StrimziKafkaContainer` to use a Kafka cluster with a single Kafka broker.
-Or you can use `StrimziKafkaCluster` for a Kafka cluster with multiple Kafka brokers.
+- `StrimziConnectCluster` is a Kafka Connect cluster that runs in distributed mode.
+  It connects to a `StrimziKafkaCluster` and exposes a REST API for managing connectors.
+  You can configure the number of workers, Kafka version, and additional Connect configuration.

 ## How to use the Test container?